-- Hospitals should develop a standard operating procedure (SOP) to manage PSIs. - Sub-district/districts should develop SOP to manage PSIs for the health facilities within their district. - Identify staff members in every health facility that will be responsible for the management of PSIs.
-These staff members should be trained on the management of PSIs. - Monitor that health facilities adhere to the SOP for the management of PSIs. - Management must report all Severity Assessment Code 1 incidents to the respective provincial office within 24 hours. - Review PSI reports for all Severity Assessment Code 1 incidents that are reported.
-In cases where further investigation is required, it should be conducted. - Monitor that all Severity Assessment Code 1 incidents reports are finalised within 60 days.
+- Hospitals should develop a standard operating procedure (SOP) to manage PSIs. - Sub-district/districts should develop a SOP to manage PSIs for the health facilities within their district. - Identify staff members in every health facility that will be responsible for the management of PSIs.

+These staff members should be trained on the management of PSIs. - Monitor that health facilities adhere to the SOP for the management of PSIs. - Management must report all Severity Assessment Code 1 incidents to the respective provincial/district/ sub-district office within 24 hours. - Review PSI reports for all Severity Assessment Code 1 incidents that are reported.
+In cases where further investigation is required, it should be conducted. - Monitor that all Severity Assessment Code 1 incidents reports are finalised within 60 days. - Monitor that recommendations are implemented to prevent reoccurrence of the incident. - Review PSI registers to assess data quality (e.g. incidents reported falls within the PSI definition, classifications done correctly, summary description of PSI and investigation outcome is clear and understandable). - Conduct monthly meetings of which the minutes should be recorded. - Submit monthly statistical reports to the respective provincial/district/sub-district office. - Compile an annual report to identify trends and make recommendations to improve patient safety according to trends identified. - Disseminate lessons learned from PSI management.